Order Reduction of Exponential Runge--Kutta Methods: Non-Commuting Operators: Conclusion

 \section{Conclusion}

 In this paper, we investigate the application of exponential Runge--Kutta methods to the initial value problem \eqref{4121} involving unbounded operators and non-commuting operators \( A \) and \( B \).
 We treat the dominant part $A$ of \eqref{4121} exactly, wheareas handling the unbounded operator $B$ explicitly.
-We present a careful error analysis for the application of these methods up to third-order to the initial value problem \eqref{4121} within the framework of analytic semigroups in an abstract Banach space $X$.
+We present a careful error analysis for the application of these methods up to third-order to the initial value problem \eqref{4121} within the framework of analytic semigroups in an abstract Banach space.
 For the first- and second-order exponential Runge–Kutta methods, no order reduction takes place.
 In the convergence analysis of the first-order method, we present an additional result without the assumption that the initial data belongs to the domain of \( A \).
 For third-order methods, the convergence analysis reveals where the order reduction happens.
-In an abstract Banach space $X$, we generally get an order two and a half.
-However, if \( X = L^2(\Omega) \), we achieve a slightly higher-order of two and three-quarters.
+In an abstract Banach space \( X \), where the third-order method satisfies the last order condition in a very weak form, we achieve an order of two and a half.
+However, if \( X = L^2(\Omega) \) and the newly presented scheme is used, we obtain a slightly higher order of two and three-quarters.
 To validate sharpness of convergence bounds, numerical investigations are conducted.
 Overall, numerical results are in excellent agreement with theoretical findings.